changeworld/azure-docs.ja-jp/articles/resource-manager-troubleshoot-deployments-rest.md

 <properties
-   pageTitle="REST API でのデプロイ操作の表示 | Microsoft Azure"
-   description="Azure Resource Manager REST API を使用して、リソース マネージャーのデプロイからの問題を検出する方法について説明します。" services="azure-resource-manager,virtual-machines"
-   documentationCenter=""
-   tags="top-support-issue"
+   pageTitle="View deployment operations with REST API | Microsoft Azure" description="Describes how to use the Azure Resource Manager REST API to detect issues from Resource Manager deployment." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"